georgestav/portfolio-personal/README.md

 </div>
 <br/>

-> Keep in mind its testing environment under constant update
+> Keep in mind it is a testing environment under constant update!

 ## What's going on here?